 What's Your Worst Road?

-Every spring, CAA Atlantic holds its Worst Roads campaign.
-It provides a platform for Atlantic Canadians to make roads safer by telling municipal and provincial governments which roads need attention the most.
+This campaign provided a platform for Atlantic Canadians to make roads safer by telling municipal and provincial governments which roads need attention the most.
 It also helps governments understand that roadway improvements are a priority for citizens.

 The Dollars and Cents